Welcome from Dean Perlmutter

 Our culture of collaboration and inclusion is the foundation for success in everything we do.
 We recognize that by bringing together people from varying backgrounds, experiences and areas of expertise, we can develop richer solutions to complex scientific questions, train culturally sensitive clinicians and provide health care in a way that best serves our diverse patient population.
 To support these values, we are deeply committed to building a diverse and inclusive community in which everyone is welcomed, respected and supported.

 The school’s graduate programs in medicine, occupational therapy, physical therapy and audiology and communication sciences are ranked among the best in the country by U.S. News & World Report, and our medical students are the best and brightest in terms of academic quality.
 Washington University also operates the nation’s largest MD/PhD program, dedicated to educating the next generation of physician-scientists.

 Our clinical faculty members are the medical staff for Barnes-Jewish Hospital and St. Louis Children’s Hospital and provide care at numerous other sites throughout the region.
 Barnes-Jewish and St. Louis Children’s are perennially recognized for excellence in patient care and provide an outstanding atmosphere for training our students, residents and fellows.

 Conducting leading-edge research in nearly every area of biomedicine — from basic science to translational and clinical investigations — is a hallmark of this school.
 We currently are the fourth-largest recipient of National Institutes of Health (NIH) research funding.
 Through this work, we aim to advance medical care, with a particular eye toward tailoring treatment to the individual for optimal outcomes.

 Thank you for your interest in Washington University School of Medicine.
-I invite you to explore our website to learn more.
+I invite you to learn more about our outstanding institution.